 Top Events in January in France

-Aude: Carnival de Limoux from the start of January to Easter!
+Aude: Carnival de Limoux from mid January to Easter!
 It’s the longest carnival in France and has been going for around 700 years!
-Taking place at a town 30km from Carcarsonne, the carnival features each weekend, fecos and goudils (masked people) who dance and perform in the city’s main square and a set parade with different themes.
-Details: www.tourisme-limoux-in-aude.fr/fr/accueil
+Taking place at a town 30km from Carcarssonne, the carnival features each weekend, fecos and goudils (masked people) who dance and perform in the city’s main square and a set parade with different themes.
+7 January – 17 March, 2024.
+Details: en.limouxin-tourisme.com

 The Sales – Les Soldes d’Hiver.
-The annual winter sales, which are set according to law, take place from 12 January to 8 February 2022.
+The annual winter sales, which are set according to law, take place from 10 January 2024 for up to 8 weeks.
 What better excuse for a spot of shopping.
 You’ll find bargains galore in big stores, shopping outlets and small independents throughout the country.
 The price drops get bigger towards the end of the sales period.

-Angoulême, Poitou-Charentes: Festival International de la Bande Dessinée 27 – 30 January 2022.
+Angoulême, Poitou-Charentes: 50th edition of the Festival International de la Bande Dessinée 25-28 January 2024.
 This homage to comics, much loved by the French, draws huge crowds of fans to the vibrant, arty city of Angouleme.
 There are competitions for amateurs and enthusiasts and you can get to meet the professionals, watch them work and ask questions.
 The famous comic museum is an absolutely must see for all fans of the art. www.bdangouleme.com/

-Burgundy: Saint Vincent Tournante – 29-30 January 2022.
+Burgundy: Saint Vincent Tournante – 27-29 January 2024.
 Each year a Burgundian town is chosen to host the introduction of the last year’s vintage to visitors.
-This year it’s in lovely Gevrey-Chambertin.
+After nearly 40 years, COUCHEY, a village in the Côte de Nuits, will host the Saint-Vincent Tournante for the second time, for its 79th edition, .
 A fun weekend to eat and drink your way through. www.burgundy-tourism.com

 Please note: We check every website for dates and details personally but changes do happen from time to time – please check website for confirmation.